Who Is Working?

 The directive defines steps, acceptance criteria, verification, and stop points.

-Kits and essentials carry durable project guidance into the resolved payload.
+Kits and grounding skills carry durable project guidance into the resolved payload.

 Skill authorization makes allowed and forbidden capabilities visible before work begins.